nebula0248/openshift-service-mesh-federation-demo/README.md

 > If you are using **NodePort**, change `remote-mesh-peering-addresses` to include a list of IPs or FQDNs that have NodePort exposed for connectivity.
 In most cases, you may enter a list of worker node IP addresses.

+4 - Execute `./run.sh install`.

+5 - Enjoy :)

+## Uninstall the demo

+Simply run `./run.sh uninstall` after you have installed the demo.
+This will trigger a script to remove all Helm releases.

+## Author and contact

+If there are any questions or issues, please submit a GitHub issue (much apprecated).
+Please also feel free to connect with the author (Peter Ho) through LinkedIn here (https://www.linkedin.com/in/peter-ho-man-fai/).